Skip to content

 How You Study

-In the third year, students study topics such as machine learning, deep learning, big data, and autonomous mobile robotics.
-Third-year students will also be expected to undertake a substantial individual project on a topic of interest.
+In the third year, you are able to explore machine learning, mobile application development, image processing, autonomous mobile robotics and deep learning.
+There will also be opportunities to undertake a substantial individual project on a topic of interest under the supervision of an expert in the field.

 Modules